Emperor Hui of Jin

-Emperor Hui of Jin (晋惠帝 (晉惠帝, Jìn Huì Dì, Chin Hui-ti); 259 – January 8, 307), personal name Sima Zhong (司馬衷), courtesy name Zhengdu (正度), was the second emperor of the Western Jin dynasty.
+Emperor Hui of Jin (晋惠帝 (晉惠帝, Jìn Huì Dì, Chin Hui-ti); 259 – 8 January 307 (Note: According to Emperor Hui's biography in Book of Jin, he died aged 48 (by East Asian reckoning) on the gengwu day of the 11th month of the 1st year of the Guangxi era of his reign.
+This corresponds to 8 Jan 307 in the Julian calendar.
+Vol.86 of Zizhi Tongjian had the same death date and added that he was poisoned during the night of the ji'si day, i.e. the day before (7 Jan 307).
+Emperor Hui's biography also indicated that he was 9 (by East Asian reckoning) when he was made crown prince in the 3rd year of the Tai'shi era (267 CE).
+Thus by calculation, his birth year should be 259.)), personal name Sima Zhong (司馬衷), courtesy name Zhengdu (正度), was the second emperor of the Western Jin dynasty.
 Emperor Hui was a developmentally disabled ruler, and throughout his reign, there was constant internecine fighting between regents, imperial princes (his great-uncle, half-brothers and distant cousins), and his wife Empress Jia Nanfeng for the right to control him (and therefore the imperial administration), causing great suffering for the people and greatly undermining the stability of the Western Jin dynasty, eventually leading to rebellions of the Five Barbarians that led to Jin's loss of northern and central China and the establishment of the competing Sixteen Kingdoms.
 He was briefly deposed by his granduncle Sima Lun, who usurped the throne himself, in February 301, but later that year was restored to the throne and continued to be the emperor until January 307, when he was poisoned, likely by his last regent Sima Yue.